 Governance

-The XRB Board comprises nine members, appointed by the Governor General on the recommendation of the Minister of Commerce.
+The XRB Board comprises up to nine members, appointed by the Governor-General on the recommendation of the Minister of Commerce and Consumer Affairs.

 Read the Board’s Te Tiriti o Waitangi Commitment Statement here.